oicr-gsi/pinery/README.md

 ## Contributing

-* Maven 3 and JDK 8 are required
+* Maven 3 and JDK 11 or later are required
 * Nothing should be committed directly to a versioned branch.
 Make a pull request when your work is ready to be merged
 * Pull requests must pass the continuous integration (CI) build, and be reviewed before merging